Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Mechanisms

-{ \begin{spacing}{1.0} Notes: This table reports four tests of whether the algorithm improved the targeting of investigations to children in the trial.
-Column 1 estimates the impact of tool availability on the realized harm index for children who CPS screened out during the child's first referral in the trial.
-Column 2 estimates the effects of tool availability on the likelihood of CPS discovering a child injury, conditional on CPS screening the child in for investigation.
-Column 3 shows changes in targeting based on children's harm index in the 180 days prior to their initial referral in the trial.
-This analysis is applied only to a subset of children comprising the top quartile of algorithm risk (score of 16-20).
-In Column 4, we regress a predicted harm index measure on an interacted model of screen-in and tool availability.
-Predicted harm is constructed using the leave-one-out procedure of \cite{abadie2018} and predicts a child's future harm index using features determined prior to the referral: family history prior to the referral, hospitalizations prior to the referral, demographics at the time of the referral, and basic referral characteristics.
-Estimates are restricted to the hospital outcomes sample, with a handful of observations omitted due to missing feature variable values.
-Randomization controls are included throughout.
-Standard errors are clustered at the household level.
-Significance reported as: * p$<$0.1, ** p$<$0.05, *** p$<$0.01.\end{spacing}} To summarize, columns 2-4 of Table \ref{tab:targeting} establish that, with algorithm support, workers became more likely to investigate families where children had recent injuries, experienced more prior harm, and had higher predicted risk of future harm.
+To summarize, columns 2-4 of Table \ref{tab:targeting} establish that, with algorithm support, workers became more likely to investigate families where children had recent injuries, experienced more prior harm, and had higher predicted risk of future harm.
 Although targeting of screen-ins could theoretically improve without significant effects on any of these three margins (targeting to children at higher risk that is unobservable on those dimensions, for instance children not yet bearing injuries, children not recently hospitalized, and margins of future harm that our simple prediction model does not capture), these findings further bolster the evidence that algorithmic information improved CPS allocation of screen-ins.

 It may seem surprising that workers better allocated investigations based on potential child harm, despite not increasing investigations for children with high algorithm risk scores.
 These facts permit a number of hypotheses, and rule out others (Table \ref{table_theories}).
 The hypothesis most consistent with our findings is that workers leveraged expertise that was complementary to the algorithm, which we explore in greater detail in Section \ref{sec:text}.
 Reminiscent of \cite{bhatt2024}, social workers in our setting may have allocated screen-ins partly based on expected treatment effects (proverbially $\hat{\beta}$) rather than expected outcome levels ($\hat{Y}(0)$).
-In other words, not all children with high algorithm scores will necessarily benefit from an additional CPS investigation, and vice versa.
+In other words, not all children with high algorithm scores necessarily benefit from an additional CPS investigation, and vice versa.